rogerpadilla/nukak/README.md

 ## <a name="installation"></a>:battery: Installation

-1. Install the npm package:
+1. Install the core package:

    `npm install @uql/core --save` or `yarn add @uql/core`

-2. Set as `true` the following properties in the `tsconfig.json` file: `experimentalDecorators` and `emitDecoratorMetadata`

-3. Install the database package according to your database:
+2. Install the database package according to your database:

    - for MySQL or MariaDB